 Are all orthodontists Board Certified?

-No. All orthodontists must be licensed to practice, but at this time only 1 in 3 orthodontists have continued on to complete Board Certification.
+No. All orthodontists must be licensed to practice, but at this time a little over half of all orthodontists have continued on to complete Board Certification.
 The American Board of Orthodontics (ABO) certification process signifies a unique achievement—a significant step beyond the two to three years of advanced education required for a dentist to become a specialist in orthodontics.
 The process requires the orthodontist to demonstrate actual accomplishments in patient care with detailed case reports on the treatment provided for a broad range of patient problems.
 Board certification is a voluntary achievement that all orthodontists do not choose to pursue.
 In order to become board certified by the ABO, an individual orthodontist is thoroughly interviewed by a highly respected panel of examiners to demonstrate their orthodontic knowledge, clinical skills, and judgment.

 How many certifying boards are recognized by the American Dental Association in the specialty of orthodontics?